DanielBMarkham/Info-Ops/manuscript/chapter20.md

 Then you all go back to the hotel.
 Time for some grooming!

 The first thing you do is compare notes, agree on what you understand, then run the final version through EasyAM.
-The meeting with Pete was step 1 of grooming, **"introducing new information for the team to consider"**.
+The meeting with Pete was step 1 of grooming, **Introduce new information**.

 ![](images/chapter20-initialnotes.png)